How to Find the Best Protein Powder for Women After Delivery

 And increasing the percentage of your calories that come from protein can help with this because:

-- Protein is the most satiating macronutrient, meaning it can curb cravings and overeating.
+- Protein is the most satiating macronutrient, meaning it can curb cravings and overeating (Am J Clin Nutr, 2008).

-- Eating protein increases thermogenesis, or your energy expenditure.
+- Eating protein increases thermogenesis, or your energy expenditure (J Am Coll Nutr, 2004).

-- If do strength training, eating protein can help you build muscle, and people with more muscle have faster metabolisms.
+- Protein can help you build muscle, assuming you lift weights, and people with more muscle have faster metabolisms (Nutrients, 2019).

 In short, a high protein diet can help you lose baby weight at a safe rate.

-And if you struggle to get enough protein from foods like eggs and meat, adding a protein powder to your diet can be a great idea.
+And if you struggle to get enough protein from foods like eggs, fish, and meat, adding a protein powder to your diet can be a great idea.

 How Much Protein Do I Need After Delivery?